Moving to Costa Rica

 Tourist Visa (Perpetual Tourism)

-- **Requirements:** Valid US passport - **Duration:** 90 days, must exit country briefly to renew - **Path to residency:** None - **Cost:** Free entry, ~$100-200 for border runs *Note: Costa Rica does not currently offer a specific digital nomad visa, but many remote workers use tourist visas or obtain temporary residency.* ## Healthcare System ###
+Note: Costa Rica does not currently offer a specific digital nomad visa, but many remote workers use tourist visas or obtain temporary residency.
+(Our relocation quiz recommends the best visa for your situation.)

 Public vs Private